 In Client Transmit mode, clock stretching prevents transmit underflows.
-When I2CxTXB is empty (TXBE = 1) and the I2CxCNT register is non-zero (I2CxCNT!= 0), client hardware stretches the clock and sets CSTR upon the 8th falling SCL edge.
-Once the client has loaded new data into I2CxTXB, client hardware automatically clears CSTR to release the SCL line and allow further communication (see figure below).
+When I2CxTXB is empty (TXBE = 1) and the I2CxCNT register is nonzero (I2CxCNT!= 0), client hardware stretches the clock and sets CSTR upon the 8th falling SCL edge.
+Once the client has loaded new data into I2CxTXB, client hardware automatically clears CSTR to release the SCL line and allow further communication (see Figure 36-10).